Rubber dam: an overviewDental Point

 Four handed support

 Working as I do in full time endodontic referral practice, I rely heavily on my dental nurse for her four handed support.
 When we know the tooth and procedure we are going to carry out we will discuss the operative details.
 ‘Lower left 6, PW’ would refer to the tooth and the typical wingless lower molar clamp that I would employ.
 The nurse will then punch the relevant hole in the dam and present me with a clamp forcep with the PW clamp on.
 I simply place the clamp on the tooth, the nurse passes the dam and I place it over the clamped tooth, followed by the frame.
 The whole process usually takes about 20 seconds.
-As we continue the endodontic treatment, the nurse is heavily involved in the procedure.
 We both find this is a very significant part of our working environment.
 Indeed patients will often comment after an hour under rubber dam during an endodontic procedure ‘how well we work together’!
 I’ll let you guess my nurse’s reply.

 The benefits of using rubber dam for the patient, the operator and the assistant are: